Aadritaaa/pixel-wrap/README.md

 **[https://aadritaaa.github.io/pixel-wrap/](https://aadritaaa.github.io/pixel-wrap/)**

-An interactive browser demo of the same Decorator pattern — no terminal needed.
+An interactive browser demo of the Decorator pattern .
-Upload any image, stack effects in any order, watch the canvas update live, and download the result.
+Upload any image, stack effects in any order, watch the canvas update live and download the result.

 ---

 ## Overview

-PixelWrap demonstrates the **Decorator Pattern** (Gang of Four, Structural) applied to real image processing.
+PixelWrap demonstrates the **Decorator Pattern** applied to real image processing.
 Instead of creating a combinatorial explosion of subclasses for every possible effect combination, PixelWrap wraps image objects in configurable decorator layers at runtime.

 **Stack:** Node.js + [Jimp](https://github.com/jimp-dev/jimp) (pure JavaScript — no native binaries)